James-Bray19/Truss-Analysis/README.md

 ## How to Use

-First, download the latest release and run the `.zip` file
+First, download the latest release and run the `.exe` file

 1. **Material Selector:**
    - Use the dropdown menu to select different material properties for elements.